Mexican Recipes

 Bring a large pot of well-salted water to a boil.
 Do not add the pasta yet.
 The sauce takes about 20 minutes and the pasta takes about 11, so you want the water hot and waiting rather than the pasta sitting cooked and gluing itself together.

-While it heats, mince the shallots, garlic, and jalapeno, zest and juice the limes, and measure the tequila into a small cup.
+While it heats, mince the shallots, garlic, and jalapeno, zest and juice the limes, and measure the broth into a small cup.
 Everything after this moves quickly.

 2